DeanJain/JavaBigdata/Algo-DataStructure.md

 #### Stack
 * LIFO
-* old API class and concrete impl without interface
+* Old API class and concrete impl without interface
-* extends vector (old api)
+* Extends vector (old api)
-* syncronized so slow
+* Syncronized so slow

 #### Maps (Hash, Associative array, dictionary)
 * A map is a key-value mapping, which means that every key is mapped to exactly one value